 Her training background included providing outpatient and residential treatment for adolescents and adults with depression, trauma history, ADHD and anxiety, utilizing a relational Psychodynamic approach.

-Dr. Samler has an extensive background in forensic settings, working with adults in state hospital UST (Unfit to Stand Trial) and NGRI (Not Guilty by Reason of Insanity) units, county and state correctional facilities, Cook County Public Defender's Office and youth in the foster care system, with collaborative care across several domains, including the Department of Children and Family Services (DCFS), Illinois Department of Human Services (IDHS) and the Cook and Lake County court systems.
-She worked with the Chicago Police Department conducting pre-hire screenings and assessments.
+Dr. Samler has an extensive background in forensic settings.
+She worked with adults in state hospital UST (Unfit to Stand Trial) and NGRI (Not Guilty by Reason of Insanity) units, county and state correctional facilities, Cook County Public Defender's Office and youth in the foster care system.
+She collaborated care across several domains; including: the Department of Children and Family Services (DCFS), Illinois Department of Human Services (IDHS) and the Cook and Lake County court systems.
+She has worked with the Chicago Police Department conducting pre-hire screenings, fitness for duty and assessments.

-Dr. Samler also helped develop, implement and lead the diversity training at Allendale Association for psychiatric residential and group home staff to build and strengthen teams which subsequently, improved the quality of treatment received by patients.
+Dr. Samler helped develop, implement and lead the diversity training at Allendale Association for psychiatric residential and group home staff to build and strengthen teams which subsequently, improved the quality of treatment received by patients.